 - Mount the antenna in as high a place as possible.

 - Mount the antenna as far away from other antennas and metallic objects as possible to avoid interference and distortion of the 360° omnidirectional radiation pattern – at minimum 350mm of side clearance is desirable, preferably more – about the length of a landscape piece of A4 paper.

 - Mount the antenna vertical, not at an angle.

 When routing your coaxial cable, slack or excess cable at the point of exiting the antenna or spring base must be included, regardless whether the cable bottom exits or side exits from the mobile antenna.

-Leaving a stress relief loop in the cable will permit the antenna to flex in the usual manner during travel without placing unnecessary tension on the cable.
+Leaving a “stress relief loop” in the coaxial cable will permit the antenna to flex if contact with the antenna occurs without placing unnecessary tension on the cable.

 Failure to follow this advice will most likely result in the coaxial cable being put under excessive tension and can cause the coaxial cable to become detached from the connection point!
 This issue is not covered under warranty.

 Route the antenna feeder cable carefully